-The Michigan Department of Community Health (MDCH), the Centers for Disease Control and Prevention (CDC), and Oakland County Health Department clearly state that the immediate removal of a child with head lice is not necessary.
+The Michigan Department of Community Health (MDCH), the Centers for Disease Control and Prevention (CDC), and Oakland County Health Department clearly state that the immediate removal of a child from school with head lice is not necessary.
 The child can be sent home at the end of the day.
-With that said, parents will be contacted anytime a student is identified with lice and encouraged to pick up their child from school, if possible, so that information can be shared directly with the parent regarding treatment and steps to follow before the student returns to school.
+With that said, Parents will be contacted anytime a student is identified with lice and encouraged to pick up their child from school, if possible, so that information can be shared directly with the parent regarding treatment and steps to follow before the student returns to school.
 A parent or guardian must accompany their student to the school office with confirmation of treatment.
-Designated school personnel will re-examine the student's hair and if no live lice or nits less than one-quarter (1/4) inch from the scalp are found, the student will be readmitted to school.
+Designated school personnel will re-examine the student's hair and if no live lice are found, the student will be readmitted to school.

 Holly Area Schools has compiled information for parents to help them take the right steps to check, diagnose, treat, and prevent the spread of lice.
-Go to the following link http://bit.ly/31AvErG under the Community/Parents Tab to see the Head Lice Toolbox at our district website, www.hask12.org.
+Go to hask12.org and click on the Community/Parents Tab to see the Head Lice Toolbox.